The best 50 Google Fonts for your website

 15 best Google Fonts for your website - Justinmind

 Getting the fonts right will result in successfully communicating your brand’s values and intentions.
 Choose the wrong fonts and you risk a jarring disconnect between what you say about your brand, and what your brand says about itself.
 Imagine a luxury jewelry company using Courier for its logo, for goodness sake!
-Or a hip new photo sharing service using Lobster for all its web copy.
+Or a hip new photo sharing app using Lobster for all its web copy.
 You see what we mean.

-Consider what you want to communicate with your brand – is it luxury and trustworthy, chunky and honest, or fresh and cool? – and choose fonts that help to communicate that message.
+Consider what you want to communicate with your brand – is it luxurious and trustworthy, chunky and honest, or fresh and cool? – and choose fonts that help to communicate that message.
 You can incorporate the right font from the beginning in your website wireframe to convey the right feel to stakeholders.

 Fonts are vital for UX